TKallel/Capstone/RESULTS.md

 **Every function with a ratio near or above 1 failed.
 Every function below 0.6 improved.
 No exceptions.**

-Read as absolute error, the failures are stark.
 Function 3's model is wrong by 0.117 on a target whose whole range is 0.36 — and predicting the mean would have been *more* accurate.
-Function 4's is wrong by 0.177 on a range of 2.5.
+Function 4's is wrong by 0.177.

 The three failing models belong to the three smallest data sets — 15, 15 and 20 points.
 They could not tell one region of the space from another, so the search had nothing to follow and drifted to the corners.

 Function 8 has no score here because it uses a different kind of model.
-Its equivalent check showed the same problem: the model was barely less certain about places it had never seen, so three of its five rounds re-measured almost the same point.
+The model was barely less certain about places it had never seen, so three of its five rounds re-measured almost the same point.